oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 - [Communication](#communication)
 - [Oppia's Project Ideas List](#oppias-project-ideas-list)

-Oppia is planning to participate in [Google Summer of Code 2025](https://summerofcode.withgoogle.com/)!
+This year marks the 10th year that Oppia will be participating in [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/)!
 GSoC is a global program which offers post-secondary students, as well as newcomers to open source, an opportunity to discover and work with open source organizations.
 The contributions are supported by a stipend.
 Contributors work closely with one or more mentors to implement either a project idea by the organization, or a proposal of their own.

 In order to receive updates about GSoC at Oppia, please subscribe to the [Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce) mailing list, as well as the [Developer Announcements](https://github.com/oppia/oppia/discussions/categories/developer-announcements) category on GitHub Discussions.